 I made a simple and quick orange icing for drizzling on top of the soft and spicy gingerbread.
 You can certainly use vanilla icing instead, but I highly suggest the citrus!
 It’s a light and fragrant contrast to the richer, more intense flavors in the gingerbread.
 It’s just 2 ingredients: orange juice and confectioners’ sugar.
 You’ve got both on hand, so why not pour on top?
 You won’t regret this.

 Top with cranberries for color.
-You can even sugar them like I did in my pumpkin pie recipe!
+You can even use sugared cranberries like I did in my pumpkin pie recipe!

 More Gingerbread Recipes